-Changes in the menstrual cycle, how long you've been trying to conceive naturally, previous operations, or illnesses are also decisive factors.
+Understanding changes in the menstrual cycle, how long you've been trying to conceive naturally, previous operations or illnesses help form an accurate diagnosis.
+The next step is fertility testing.
 Couples struggling to conceive can start thinking about which points might be important for the fertility clinic in advance.
-The age of the woman is a decisive characteristic because, from the age of 30, the quality of the ova continuously decreases.
-In men, on the other hand, it must be clarified whether the sperm quality is still sufficient or to what extent it’s limited.
+For example, the woman's age is a factor because egg quality decreases after the age of 30.
+For men, sperm quality often determines the ability to conceive.

-The AMH value is an indicator for the ovaries stimulation capacity and ovarian activity.
+One common fertility test is the AMH-Test.
+The AMH value is an indicator of the ovaries' capacity and ovarian activity.

-If damages or any changes to the fallopian tubes are suspected, imaging examination procedures can also be applied.
-Imaging procedures used may be the Hysterosalpingogram (HSG) and the Hysterosalpingo-Contrast-Sonography (usually shortened to HyCoSy).
+If there is suspected damage or irregularity in the fallopian tubes, imaging examination procedures can be applied.
+Imaging procedures may include the Hysterosalpingogram (HSG) or Hysterosalpingo-Contrast-Sonography (HyCoSy).

-A Hysteroscopy is performed to determine uterine malformations, fibroids or alterations of the endometrium.
+A Hysteroscopy can be used to diagnose uterine malformations, fibroids or alterations of the endometrium.

-If a patient has already undergone several unsuccessful attempts at implantation, or has suffered repeated miscarriages, without there being any other obvious causes, our doctors in the TFP clinic recommend the woman undergo immunological testing.
-This involves a piece of the uterine lining being biopsied between the 19th and 21st days of the cycle and then tested with respect to its concentration of NK cells and plasma cells in a specialist laboratory.
+If a patient has already had several unsuccessful implantations, or multiple miscarriages, without any other obvious causes, immunological testing is recommended.
+This diagnosis involves testing of the concentration of Natural Killer cells (NK cells) and plasma cells in a specialist laboratory.

-Trophectoderm biopsy (TEB) is one of the possible tests that can be done for couples wanting children, where there is a suspicion that both sides could pass on a genetic defect that could result either in miscarriage or stillbirth, or the embryo having a severe genetic disease.
-It involves a biopsy of those cells of the embryo which develop into the placenta – that is, the "trophectoderm" or "trophoblast cells".
+A trophectoderm biopsy (TEB) is used where there is a suspected genetic defect that could result either in miscarriage or stillbirth, or the embryo having a severe genetic disease.
+It involves a biopsy of those cells - the 'trophectoderm' or 'trophoblast cells' - of the embryo which develop into the placenta.